brendansiraky/discord-cardano-epoch-tracker/readme.md

 # discord-cardano-epoch-tracker

-A discord bot allowing users of a specific role the ability to whitelist an address against their discord id.
+A discord bot that displays the current cardano epoch, as well as a live countdown untill the next epoch.

 ## Requirements